AmirrezaAsadi/Privacy_Security_Personas/readme.txt

 - 🏷️ **Category Filtering** - Filter personas by their classification type
 - 📱 **Responsive Design** - Works on desktop, tablet, and mobile devices
 - 🎯 **Interactive Cards** - Click on any persona for detailed information
-- 📊 **Real-time Statistics** - See counts update as you filter
-- 🎨 **Modern UI** - Clean, professional interface with smooth animations

 ## Usage